gbolo/vsummary/README.md

 ![Alt text](https://raw.githubusercontent.com/gbolo/vSummary/master/screenshots/screenshot_1.png "Screenshot 1")

 ### Architecture
 vSummary is essentially a web application with both a frontend and backend.
-The baceknd accepts HTTP POST data in json format which it then normalizes and inserts/updates into mysql tables.
-The frontend is where it disaplys this data for users to see.
+The backend accepts HTTP POST data in json format which it then normalizes and inserts/updates into various mysql tables.
+The frontend is where it displays this data for users to see.
 Here is a basic architectural diagram to visualize this:

 ![Alt text](https://raw.githubusercontent.com/gbolo/vSummary/master/screenshots/vsummary_arch.png "Architecture")